HughGrant/test/markdowns/TDP1.5.md

   2. Higher speed and production, supports bigger die up to 18 mm.
 - TDP6
   1. Cost a bit higher than TDP5 but supports 25mm bigger die.
   2. With 60 KN forces, able to produce more compact product with thickness up to 7.5 mm.

+#Payment Methods
+- Paypal, Western Union and T/T are the recommended methods of payment, let us know if you choose otherwise.
+- Transfer fee will be added accordingly with different payment method.

+#Logistics
+1. DHL, UPS, FedEx, EMS, TNT, ARAMEX and etc. We will choose the most economical one for you or designate a specific one by yourself.
+2. **Tracking number** will be post to you in 2 or 3 days after delivery.

+#Feedbacks
+We value any comments, suggestions from you.
+If you got any problem, please contact **yasonsale@live.com**.

+#Skype
+Our official Skype account is **yasonsale@live.com**.
+We'll be online from 13:00 - 21:00 GMT+8.

+#Delivery Problems
+If you find damage or shortage of goods, please take some **meaningful** photos for a witness and send it to us, we'll solve it within 24 hours.

+#Warranty
+Typically every product got 1 year of warranty, we'll do whatever we can to assist you to solve the issue.